hilallygnn/human-rights-casebot/README.md

 ### RAG Workflow
-1. Load: The case_summaries.txt file is read.
+**1. Load:** The case_summaries.txt file is read.
-2. Chunking: The text is split into meaningful chunks using LangChain's RecursiveCharacterTextSplitter.
+**2. Chunking:** The text is split into meaningful chunks using LangChain's RecursiveCharacterTextSplitter.
-3. Embedding: Each chunk is converted into a vector using Google's embedding model.
+**3. Embedding:** Each chunk is converted into a vector using Google's embedding model.
-4. Storage: These vectors are indexed and stored in a FAISS database.
+**4. Storage:** These vectors are indexed and stored in a FAISS database.
-5. Retrieval: The user's "argument" is vectorized, and a similarity search is performed in FAISS to find the most relevant text chunks (case precedents).
+**5. Retrieval:** The user's "argument" is vectorized, and a similarity search is performed in FAISS to find the most relevant text chunks (case precedents).
-6. Generation: The retrieved context (the precedents) and the user's argument are sent to the Gemini API with a custom prompt.
+**6. Generation:** The retrieved context (the precedents) and the user's argument are sent to the Gemini API with a custom prompt.
 The model, acting as a "legal assistant," analyzes the argument and generates a response.

 ## Local Installation Guide

 Follow these steps to run the project on your local machine.